DelphinusLab/prover-node-docker/README.md

 `docker compose up`

+## Common issues

-Note 1: If you find the `docker compose up` failed, please do `docker volume rm prover-node-docker_workspace-volume` again and then try `docker compose up` again.
+1. If you find the `docker compose up` failed, please do `docker volume rm prover-node-docker_workspace-volume` again and then try `docker compose up` again.
 If it still failed, please check the logs following [Logs](#logs) section

-Note 2: If prover running failed by "memory allocation of xxxx failed" but you had checked and confirmed the huge page memory had been set correctly, they you can just do `docker volume rm prover-node-docker_workspace-volume` again and then try `docker compose up` again.
+2. If prover running failed by "memory allocation of xxxx failed" but you had checked and confirmed the huge page memory had been set correctly, you can stop the services by `docker compose down` and do `docker volume rm prover-node-docker_workspace-volume` and then start the services by `docker compose up` to see whether it fix the issue or not.

-Note 3: If prover running failed by something related to "Cuda Error", which indicate the docker cannot find cuda or nvidia device, you can try to check `/etc/docker/daemon.json` whether it is correctly set the nvidia runtime.
-Or you can reset it by:
+3. If prover running failed by something related to "Cuda Error", which indicate the docker cannot find cuda or nvidia device, you can try to check `/etc/docker/daemon.json` whether it is correctly set the nvidia runtime.
+It can be reset by:\

-`sudo nvidia-ctk runtime configure --runtime=docker --set-as-default`
+`sudo nvidia-ctk runtime configure --runtime=docker --set-as-default`\

-`sudo systemctl restart docker` (Ubuntu)
+`sudo systemctl restart docker` (Ubuntu)\

-and see whether it fix the issue.
+and see whether it fix the issue or not.